Everyone involved in The Meaning of Catholic adheres to this confession.

 Fifth, traditionalists have an unhealthy habit of identifying Thomism with the faith and the faith with Thomism.
 It is true that Thomism above all has helped shape the faith since the 13th century and a return to Thomism is a significant answer to our crisis.
 But this over-emphasis on Thomism tends to exclude the other Latin philosophical schools like Scotism as well as the Greek schools like the Cappadocian Fathers and the Alexandrian school, as well as the sadly neglected Syrian school.

-A Note on Modern Saints
+The Modern Saints

 The modern canonization process was instituted by Pope Urban VIII beginning at the end of the 16th and beginning the 17th centuries.
 In order to combat the Protestant and Enlightenment critique of Catholic “superstition,” the Papacy imposed a rigorous scientific investigation to prove every saint beyond all doubt.
 At the time of the Second Vatican Council, canonization required four total miracles which were vigorously scrutinized by the “devil’s advocate” whose job was to disprove sainthood.
 In 1983, Pope St. John Paul II significantly reduced the requirements for sainthood, most notably reducing the required miracles to two and minimizing the role of the “devil’s advocate.”
 Since that time, three popes—John XXIII, John Paul II, and Paul VI—have all been canonized, and not without controversy.
 Notably, neither of the miracles canonizing St. Paul VI meet the classical definition of “sudden, complete, lasting,” excluding every natural explanation, and St. John XXIII was canonized with only one miracle.
 Thus it has been reasonably asked: if the integrity of the investigative process is essential to the canonization, does not the reduced rigor lead to a reasonable doubt as to the certainty of the sainthood?